udaykamboj/ModernNewTab/README.md

 - Check `manifest.json` syntax with a JSON validator
 - Ensure all file paths in manifest exist
-- Check Chrome extensions page for error messages
+- Check Chrome/Edge extensions page for error messages

 **New tab not showing:**

-- Verify `chrome_url_overrides` in manifest.json
+- Verify `Chrome/Edge_url_overrides` in manifest.json
 - Check if another extension is overriding new tab
 - Reload the extension after changes